Ismaestro/angular-example-app/README.md

 * End-to-end tests with Protractor

+### Angular Ivy

+This project is using 8 version but Ivy is not enabled.
+I'm trying to do it, but some errors appear during this process.
+I would accept any pull request about this because no one till now knows what to do...

 ### Angular Universal and i18n

 This project is deployed in firebase using Angular Universal and the official i18n.
 You can navigate through every language and reload (and share) every page in the application without losing context.
 This is very useful for SEO purposes and you almost have a ready for production app.